 Digital technology is helping to eliminate diseases by enabling us to collect and analyse patient data.

-How mobile phones are saving sight
+How mobile phones are helping to save people’s sight

 Our work in Benin helped to eliminate trachoma, but there’s still more we need to do.